github-education-resources/graduation/README.md

 _Notice: We have a limited number of swag packages._

-# How to Join the Class of 2020
+# How to join the Class of 2020
 _If it is your first time contributing to a project, or using GitHub, you can follow the guide on the [CONTRIBUTING](CONTRIBUTING.md) file._

 ## Create _data/YOUR-USERNAME.md